elder

 (Quakerism) To admonish or reprove for improper conduct by the elders of the meeting.

-(Sambucus nigra) A small tree, (species), having white flowers in a cluster, and edible purple berries.
+A small tree, Sambucus nigra, having white flowers in a cluster, and edible purple berries.

-(Sambucus) Any of the other species of the genus (genus): small trees, shrubs or herbaceous perennials with red, purple, or white/yellow berries (some of which are poisonous).
+Any of the other species of the genus Sambucus: small trees, shrubs or herbaceous perennials with red, purple, or white and yellow berries (some of which are poisonous).

 A cow's udder, especially used as food.